anton31kah/Courses-BBB-Downloader/README.md

 - You need to have ffmpeg installed and added to path, otherwise you'll only have raw data that you'll have to merge on your own.

 ## Usage
-- Simply select what you want to download from the extension popup.
+- Simply download the elements you want to download from the extension popup.
-- Wait for the zip to get ready and then download it.
-- Don't worry, everything is done on your machine inside your browser.
-If you don't trust me, check the code, it's simple.
-- When downloaded, unzip it anywhere you like.
-- Open powershell inside that directory and type in one the following:
+- Once downloaded, open powershell inside the downloads directory and type in one the following:

 	```powershell
 	.\create_lecture.ps1 -videoAndAudio [-deleteRest]